metabase/metabase/docs/developers-guide/driver-changelog.md

 The actual changes you will need to make to your driver code will probably be fairly small.
 The most important things to note when porting your driver:

-1. Avoid use of things Honey SQL 1 namespaces like `honeysql.core` or `honeysql.format`.
+1. Avoid use of things from Honey SQL 1 namespaces like `honeysql.core` or `honeysql.format`.
 If you must, use Honey SQL `honey.sql` instead; you may not need either.

 2. While you can continue to use `metabase.util.honeysql-extensions` (usually aliased as `hx`) in the short term, since it can target either version of Honey SQL, we will probably remove this namespace at some point in the